ACM40960/project-Siddharth_21200113/README.md

 ## Running the code

-Both data(csv) files and jupyter notebook were quite heavy, both the files have been zipped separately.
+Both data(csv) files and jupyter notebook were quite heavy, hence the files have been zipped separately.
 Jupyter notebook needs to downloaded and unzipped before running the code.

 **Note :** Both the csv files are in zip folder `data`.
 Before running the code, folder needs to be downloaded and unzipped.
 Please keep the unzipped data folder in the same location or directory as the jupyter notebook(unzipped).